NathanielMcfarlin/Quaver-Code-Challenge/README.md

 2-23-2025

 ## How To Test
- - Clone repository
+- Clone repository [git clone (paste ssh link)]
- - Create testing branch
- - Visit "function.js"
- - Run and Debug with Node.js
+- Open with code editor / I used VS code for this exercise [code .]
+- Run [ node function.js ] in the command line
 - See terminal for results

  ## Problems And Solutions

  - My initial thought process was to break up each word or phrase into individual strings and store them in a 'Preamble' array, but I still ran into the issue of how to check the beginning and ending character.